speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 ## Test for non-success HTTP status codes and timeouts

-Now we have stubbing set up, lets add some more tests around our component.
+Now we have stubbing set up it would be good to add some more tests around our component.
 We want to make sure the component handles a situation where the external API is not available, having a bad day, or not being as responsive as we would like.

 ### Non-success status codes

 We want our component to display a catch-all 'something went wrong fetching the data' message if a fetch operation to our API fails.
 This is hard to test for with end-to-end tests, but the work of a moment if we are using `cy.intercept()`.

-Lets move the API URL to a constant, so we arent repeating ourselves
+Let's move the API URL to a constant, so we arent repeating ourselves:

 ```tsx
 const apiURL = 'https://fakestoreapi.com/products'